History of Canadian Weightlifting

 Men: 55, 61, 67, 73, 81, 89, 96, 102, 109, 109+ kg

-To date, the best Canadian female and male performances in history are attributed to Christine Girard, with a total of 238 kg in the 63 kg in 2011 for a Sinclair score of 311.92, and to Boady Santavy, with a total of 384 kg among the 96 kg in 2019 for a Sinclair score of 432.47.
+Until the 2021, the best Canadian female and male performances in history were attributed to Christine Girard, with a total of 238 kg in the 63 kg in 2011, and to Boady Santavy, with a total of 384 kg among the 96 kg in 2019.